• Skip to main content

 What Does Lemongrass Taste Like?

-Lemongrass is super common in Asian cooking–especially in stir-fries and soup recipes.
-If you plan on making lots of Thai or Vietnamese food, you should go ahead and stock up on lemongrass paste.
+Lemongrass is super common in Asian cuisine–especially in stir-fries and soup recipes.
+If you plan on making lots of Thai or Vietnamese food or stir fries, you should go ahead and stock up on lemongrass paste.

 In my opinion, lemongrass has three primary flavors: lemony, bitter, and herby?
 I don’t even think “herby” is a word, but it just tastes like you’re eating a plant.